jdbctemplatemapper/jdbctemplatemapper/readme.md

  2. Database changes will require a restart of the application since JdbcTemplateMapper caches table metadata.

 ## TroubleShooting
-Make sure you can connect to your database and issue a simple query using JdbcTemplate without the JdbcTemplateMapper.
+Make sure you can connect to your database and issue a simple query using Spring's JdbcTemplate without the JdbcTemplateMapper.

+## Known issues
+1. For Oracle/SqlServer no support for blobs.
+2. Could have issues with old/non standard database drivers.